Configuring rqlite

 This allows you to use the same Discovery infrastructure e.g. Consul with multiple different rqlite clusters.
 Each rqlite cluster can use a different prefix key to separate its Discovery information from other clusters using the same infrastructure. |

-Path to the SQLite on-disk database file.
-If not set, uses a file in the data directory..
+Path for SQLite on-disk database file.
+If not set, use a file in data directory.

 Generally speaking you shouldn't need to set this.
 Your system is easiest to manage if you let rqlite manage the SQLite database.
 However this can be useful under certain performance-sensitive scenarious. |